Guide · Stabilize a video on Mac

 100% offline, nothing uploadedYesYesUploads your clip

-PriceFree during betaFreeFree + upsell
+PriceFree tier + one-time $129FreeFree + upsell

 iMovie's stabilizer zooms in to hide the edges (you lose frame); online tools upload your footage and often watermark it.
 Crisp keeps the frame and keeps it local.